Television Academy, Networks Hold Conference Call to Discuss Pushing Back Emmy Voting Dates

-The Television Academy is fielding a conference call with TV network and studio executives on Monday afternoon to discuss the current Emmy season and the possibility of pushing back the awards calendar amid the ongoing coronavirus pandemic, an individual with knowledge of the situation tells TheWrap.
+The Academy of Television Arts & Sciences is fielding a conference call with TV network and studio executives on Monday afternoon to discuss the current Emmy season and the possibility of pushing back the awards calendar amid the ongoing coronavirus pandemic, an individual with knowledge of the situation tells TheWrap.

 The call, which began at 2 p.m.
-PT and is expected to last 90 minutes, includes the Television Academy, as well as half a dozen of the networks, studios and streaming services that are usually the top contenders at the awards show, the person told us.
+PT and is expected to last 90 minutes, includes representatives from the Television Academy, as well as communications and awards execs from half a dozen of the networks, studios and streaming services that are usually the top Emmy contenders, the person told us.

-Networks are concerned about holding For Your Consideration campaigns and lobbying for votes for their TV shows and stars amid the COVID-19 outbreak, which has brought productions to a screeching halt throughout Hollywood and beyond, the insider said.

 Representatives for the Television Academy did not immediately respond to TheWrap’s request for comment.